nirmeshk/tweet_analysis/README.md

 6. Run `source project_env/bin/activate` .
 Now your bash prompt should begin with `(project_env) user@user_machine$ `
-7. clone the project `git clone https://github.ncsu.edu/nbkhande/tweet_analysis_v1.git`
+7. clone the project `git clone https://github.ncsu.edu/nbkhande/tweet_analysis.git`
-8. `cd tweet_analysis_v1`
+8. `cd tweet_analysis`
-9. sudo pip install -r requirements.txt
+9. `sudo pip install -r requirements.txt`
 10. Make sure your mongoDB server is up and running
 11. Run `sparse run` in order to run the topology on local.
 12. Once the project work is done, you can dissconnect from virtualenv by running `deactivate`.